simdsoft/axmol/.github/pull_request_template.md

 ### For each PR
 - [ ] Add Copyright if it missed:
       - `"Copyright (c) 2019-present Simdsoft Limited."`
+- [ ] I have signed the Axmol Contributor Agreement (or am covered by an Enterprise CCA).
 - [ ] I have performed a self-review of my code.

    Optional: